x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 > [!NOTE]
 > The migration process won't be able to complete if a routing domain is used that is not verified as described above.
 Choosing the built-in "tenantname.onmicrosoft.com" domain for routing mail to Office 365 instead of a sub-domain of the primary Google Workspace domain occasionally causes issues that Microsoft is not able to assist with besides to recommend that the user manually verify the forwarding address or contact Google support.

-## Create a sub-domain for mail routing to your G Suite domain
+## Create a subdomain for mail routing to your Google Workspace domain

 1. Go to the [Google Workspace Admin page](https://admin.google.com/AdminHome) and sign in as a Google Workspace admin for your tenant.

 2. Click **Domains**, then **Manage domains**, and then click **Add a domain alias**.

 3. Enter the domain that you will use for routing mails to Google Workspace, then click **Continue and verify domain ownership**.
-A sub-domain of your primary domain is recommended (such as "gsuite.fabrikaminc.net" when "fabrikaminc.net" is your primary domain) so that it will be automatically verified.
+A subdomain of your primary domain is recommended (such as "gsuite.fabrikaminc.net" when "fabrikaminc.net" is your primary domain) so that it will be automatically verified.

    ![Add domain alias](../media/add-a-new-domain-alias-im10.png)